Skip to content

 How do I put a dollar value on benefits?

-Estimate what each benefit would cost out of pocket if the employer did not provide it.
+Estimate what each benefit costs out of pocket if the employer did not provide it.
 Health insurance premiums, pension matching, paid leave, and stock are the main categories.
-A typical rule of thumb is that benefits add 15-30 percent to base salary for salaried roles with full benefits.
+For salaried roles with full benefits, benefits commonly range from 15-30% of base salary.

 Yes.
 A predictable bonus counts as real compensation.
 A discretionary bonus at an unproven company might be worth 50-70 percent of its stated value.
 For a conservative comparison, discount the bonus portion of each offer based on how reliable it appears to be.